-From the beginning of our journey, 17,5 years ago, we’ve had a number of experiences with overland tires.
+From the beginning of our journey, over 17 years ago, we’ve had a number of experiences with overland tires.
 Before our departure, we didn’t really know anything about tires let alone what the impact could be on your driving or vehicle.
 Our tires have changed from cheap to expensive, from what made sense to what was available.
 Sometimes there is no option, like in Kazakhstan.

 We were squeezing the last life out of our Japanese studless snow tires, which we had abused to the extreme during the summer in Mongolia.
 Coen was changing tires in minus 20˚Celsius as the metal threads were pinching the tubes every time we hit a gravel road.
 A local roadside tire shop provided us with the only decent second hands he had available: 215/70R16.
 Ridiculously small.
 A whopping 14% smaller.
 (A nice comparison tool here).

 They sure gave us plenty of torque.
 We could drive off in third gear without a problem.
 Fuel-consumption suffered but it was only for some 400Ks until we reached the major city of Almaty.

 Santa Claus surprised us with an extremely kind gift.
 That is yet another story, and part of the an extensive blog post about all the overland tires that have taken us to Asia and South America.
 After each purchase of new tires, Coen updates the post, and what he thinks of that particular set of tires (in case you don’t know, Coen happens to be the Mr. Wubbels whom Graeme is referring to in his story below).

 To know exactly what overland tires we have used where, and how they held up on the road (and the story of Santa Claus), check out that blog post:

 Fat or Skinny Overland Tires – The Verdict